Denmark national cricket team: 2000-2017

 The Netherlands visited Denmark in 2003, winning both matches.
 Denmark played a two match series against Ireland later in the year, losing both matches and missing out on qualification for the ICC Intercontinental Cup.
 They again finished last in the European Championship the following year.
 In 2005, they played their final match in the Cheltenham & Gloucester Trophy, losing heavily to Northamptonshire at Svanholm Park before taking part in the 2005 ICC Trophy, where they again finished eighth.

 In 2006, Denmark again took part in the European Championship, finishing fourth after winning only against Italy.
 At the end of that year, it was announced that they would join the ICC's High Performance Programme from 1 April 2007.

 In August 2007, Denmark registered a win over Bermuda, an ODI playing country, and towards the end of October 2007 they played in Kenya against domestic teams and Kenya A. Denmark, led by Freddie Klokker who scored consecutive centuries in all their matches, clean swept the Kenyan sides and Kenya A. Denmark bowled, batted and fielded exceptionally well.

 In November 2007, Denmark took part in Division Two of the World Cricket League.
 In finishing fourth, they qualified to compete in the 2009 ICC World Cup Qualifier.
 However, they eventually came last of the twelve teams, meaning they were relegated to Division Three of the World Cricket League.
 They next competed in the 2011 ICC World Cricket League Division Three, where they came 5th to be relegated to the Division Four.

 In November 2013, they competed in the 2013 ICC World Twenty20 Qualifier in the UAE where they finished in last place, failing to win a game.

 2018-Present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between Denmark and other ICC members after 1 January 2019 have the full T20I status.

 In September 2018, Denmark qualified from Group A of the 2018–19 ICC World Twenty20 Europe Qualifier to the Regional Finals of the tournament.

 Denmark played their first T20I match against Jersey on 16 June 2019.

 Since April 2019, Denmark has played in the 2019–2022 ICC Cricket World Cup Challenge League.

+In July 2026, Denmark won the T20 World Cup Europe Sub-regional Qualifier B going unbeaten throughout the tournament and defeating Romania by six runs in the final.
+The event was part of the qualification process for the 2028 Men's T20 World Cup and as a result of their success they advanced to the regional final.